RedGreenBlue09/WFAv7_Installer/README.md

       and if you point the finger at me for messing up your device, I will laugh at you.
     * Your warranty will be void if you tamper with any part of your device / software.
 ### Supported Devices
-  - NOKIA Lumia 930
+  - Nokia Lumia 930
-  - NOKIA Lumia Icon
+  - Nokia Lumia Icon
-  - NOKIA Lumia 1520 (Global, AT&T)
+  - Nokia Lumia 1520 (Global, AT&T)
-  - NOKIA Lumia 830 Global
+  - Nokia Lumia 830 Global
-  - NOKIA Lumia 735 Global
+  - Nokia Lumia 735 Global
   - Microsoft Lumia 640 XL LTE (Global, AT&T)
   - Microsoft Lumia 950 & XL
   - Notes: